opendatahub-io/opendatahub.io/pages/arch.md

 **Artificial Intelligence and Machine Learning: Business Intelligence** tools such as [Apache Superset](https://superset.incubator.apache.org/) provide a rich set of data visualization tools and come enterprise-ready with authentication, multi-user and security integrated.

 **Security and Governance** include tools for providing services, data and API security and governance.
 Data in storage and in motion require security for both access and encryption.
 The Ceph Object Gateway provides encryption of uploaded objects and options for the management of encryption keys.
 The Ceph Object Gateway stores that data in the Ceph Storage Cluster in encrypted form.
-Red Hat Single Sign-On ([Keycloak](https://www.keycloak.org/)) and Openshift provide user authentication while Red Hat 3Scale provides an API gateway for REST Interfaces.
+Red Hat Single Sign-On ([Keycloak](https://www.keycloak.org/)) and OpenShift provide user authentication while Red Hat 3Scale provides an API gateway for REST Interfaces.

 **Monitoring and Orchestration** provide tools for monitoring all aspects of the end-to-end AI platform.
 This includes but is not limited to data, messaging, API, resources availability and utilization, etc. Prometheus and Grafana offer an interface for collecting and displaying metrics.
 For orchestration tools we included Jenkins and Argo Workflows that provide the functionality to create and manage workflows for build and release automation.
-Argo is Openshift native workflow tools that can run pods in a directed acyclic graph (DAG) workflow.
+Argo is OpenShift native workflow tools that can run pods in a directed acyclic graph (DAG) workflow.

 #### Current Included Components

-The ODH platform is installed on Openshift as a native operator and is available on the OperatorHub.io.
+The ODH platform is installed on OpenShift as a native operator and is available on the OperatorHub.io.
 The operator framework ([https://operatorhub.io/getting-started](https://operatorhub.io/getting-started)) is an open source toolkit that provides effective, scalable and automated native application management.
 Operators manage custom resources that provide specific cluster wide functionalities.
 The ODH operator manages the ODH platform AI/ML services cluster-wide.
 Some of the components within the ODH platform are also operators such as Apache Spark™.
 Currently ,when installing the ODH operator it includes the following components: Ceph, Apache Spark, Jupyterhub, Prometheus and Grafana.

 **Ceph** is an open source object store that is massively scalable.
 It can run natively in OpenShift or as a standalone cluster for optimized performance.
-Ceph provides a scalable Ceph Storage Cluster native to Openshift, allowing the distributed storage of massive data sets as typical of AI/ML workflows.
+Ceph provides a scalable Ceph Storage Cluster native to OpenShift, allowing the distributed storage of massive data sets as typical of AI/ML workflows.
 Ceph is ideal for storing unstructured data from multiple sources which is also ideal for large AI/ML dataset ingestions.
 Ceph provides S3 RESTful API that is widely supported and is simple to use, making AI/ML data that is stored and transformed easily accessible.
 Ceph is deployed on OpenShift via Rook ([https://rook.io](https://rook.io/)), a storage operator that provides a user friendly way for deployment and integration of Ceph into the OpenShift ecosystem.

 **Apache Spark™** operator is an open source operator implementation of Apache Spark™.
-It is developed as part of the Radanalytics community ([https://radanalytics.io/](https://radanalytics.io/)) to provide distributed Spark cluster workloads on Openshift.
+It is developed as part of the Radanalytics community ([https://radanalytics.io/](https://radanalytics.io/)) to provide distributed Spark cluster workloads on OpenShift.
 This implementation creates a Spark cluster with master and worker/executor processes.
 Applications send tasks to executors using the SparkContext and these executors run the tasks on the cluster nodes they are assigned to.
 Distributed parallel execution as provided by Spark clusters are typical and essential for the success of AI/ML workloads.

 **JupyterHub** ([https://jupyter.org/hub](https://jupyter.org/hub)) is an open source multi-user notebook platform that ODH provides with multiple notebook image streams that incorporate embedded features such as Spark libraries and connectors.
 JupyterHub provides many features such as multi-user experience for data scientists allowing them to run notebooks in their own workspaces.
 Authentication can also be customized as a pluggable component to support authentication protocols such as OAuth.
 Data scientists can use familiar tools such as Jupyter notebooks for developing complex algorithms and models.
 Frameworks such as numpy, scikit-learn, Tensorflow and more are available for use.